TinyCircuits/TinyCircuits-Tiny_Peripherals-TI_Motor_Bd_2mm-ASL2001/README.md

 # TinyCircuits Tiny Peripherals TI Motor Board 2mm
-# ASL2001 Rev1
+# ASL2001 Rev3

-These are the design files for the TinyCircuits ASL2001 Rev 1 PCB.
+The design files are located under design_files/ for the TinyCircuits ASL2001 Rev 3 PCB.
 This is a Tiny Peripheral TI Motor Board using the TI DRV8837, along with pads to solder to for all the signals.

 Format is in Cadsoft Eagle format - Eagle version 6.2 was used for the original design.

-For more infomation on this, check out the product page at Tiny-Circuits.com:  https://tiny-circuits.com/tiny-lily-motor-board.html
+For more infomation on this, check out the product page at TinyCircuits.com: https://tinycircuits.com/collections/tinylily/products/tinylily-motor-board

-#License:
+# License:

 Design by TinyCircuits.
 All design files are released under the Creative Commons Attribution Share-Alike 3.0 License, see the following link for details: http://creativecommons.org/licenses/by-sa/3.0